 In order to assess whether opening a Sonic Drive-In is a good investment, we need to consider the payback period: the time it would take you as the franchisee to recoup your original investment.

-Unfortunately, the payback period for a Sonic Drive-In is 6 years as per our calculations.
-So it would take you 6 years on average to reimburse your original investment of $1,467,083.
-Even though not necessarily mediocre, it is average.
+We estimate the payback period for a Sonic Drive-In is 8 years.
+So it would take you 8 years on average to reimburse your original investment of $1,794,000.